- Provides guidance to the Board in relation to matters of quality of teaching, learning and assessment.

 Kim has been Chair of the Fashion Retail Academy since its inception.
 Previously an HR career professional and for 17 years Group HR Director at Arcadia, she now runs her own consultancy business.

-James Barron is Menswear Buying Director at ASOS, having worked for the brand since 2010.
-This role includes the development of the ASOS Design Brand and all 3rd-party brands; James is part of the ASOS Leadership Team.
+James Barron is ASOS Partner Brands Director at ASOS, having worked for the brand since 2010.
 James has worked as a buyer for 20 years for a variety of UK Retailers from Marks & Spencers, Tie Rack, Arcadia, Moss Bros, and as Head of Buying for Envy Clothing Group.

 Laura has a retail background spanning over 30 years, specialising in buying.
 Since March 2018, she has been Director of Lingerie at M&S, having been Head of Buying from 2014 to 2018.
 Her career has covered both buying and design within retail and manufacturing.
 She has worked for companies such as Next PLC, La Senza, Etam and Courtaulds.